-2.6.4 Sub-Action 6-4.
+2.15.4 Sub-Action 15-4.
 Determination of wreckfish individual transferable quota program cost recovery fees.

 Alternative 1 (No Action).
-Do not implement a cost recovery plan for the wreckfish individual transferable quota program.
+Do not implement a requirement that specifies the type of value upon which cost recovery fees are based for the wreckfish individual transferable quota program.

-Alternative 2.
+Preferred Alternative 2.
 The cost recovery fee will be based on actual ex-vessel value of the wreckfish landings.

-Preferred Alternative 3.
-The cost recovery fee will be based on standard ex-vessel value of the wreckfish landings as calculated by NMFS.
+Alternative 3.
+The cost recovery fee will be based on standard2 ex-vessel value of the wreckfish landings as calculated by NMFS.